Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 “We should be further along by now.”

-Over time, this pressure contributes to parental burnout; especially for neurodivergent parents, or parents supporting kids with higher needs.
+Over time, this pressure, stress, and worry contributes to parental burnout; especially for neurodivergent parents, or parents supporting kids with higher needs.
 Burnout doesn’t just cause exhaustion; it narrows perspective.
-When you’re overwhelmed, it becomes genuinely harder to notice effort, resilience, and growth; especially when outcomes don’t look impressive by neuronormative standards.
+When you’re overwhelmed, it becomes genuinely harder to notice effort, resilience, and growth; especially when outcomes don’t look impressive by “neurotypical” standards.

 This isn’t a personal failing.
-It’s a nervous system response to chronic stress.
+It’s a nervous system response to chronic overwhelm.

 Growth Is About Capacity, Not Correction

 Growth does not require denying struggle.
-It doesn’t require pretending things were easy or successful.
+It doesn’t require adopting neuronormative standards.
+It does not mean pretending that navigating around systems or expectations that do not accommodate for a range of neurotypes was easy or successful.
 Growth can include:

 trying again after setbacks